-Requires a physician's prescription or referral prior to being added to a member's service plan.
+Nutritionist services requires a physician's prescription or referral prior to being added to a member's service plan.

 OCCUPATIONAL THERAPY

 These services will be provided through direct contact between therapist and individual as well as between the therapist and other people providing services to the individual.